3C0D/obsidian-editor-full-screen/README.md

 ### Usage

+**Commands**:

+- **Toggle Full screen mode**: Activate full screen, switch from zen to full screen, or deactivate if already in full screen
+- **Toggle Zen mode**: Activate zen, switch from full screen to zen, or deactivate if already in zen

+**Smart switching**: Direct switching between modes without going through normal mode.

+**Mouse Controls**: Move mouse to screen edges to temporarily reveal hidden interface elements.

-Toggle modes via command palette or hotkeys.
-Customize hotkeys in Obsidian settings.
+Use command palette or customize hotkeys in Obsidian settings.

 Enjoy your focused writing experience!